EnriqueOsunaCuen/framework/README.md

     * **Table VII**: Comprehensive listings of affective labels and theories extracted per model (ALMA, EEGS, EMIA, FLAME, EMA).
     * **Table VIII**: Unified list of variability scenarios used for the semantic matching validation in Case Study 2.

-## License
-This project is licensed under the MIT License.

----
-*Contact: Enrique Osuna-Cuen*